krishvsoni/CodeNow/README.md

 This project is not affiliated with or endorsed by [CodeNow.com](https://www.codenow.com).

-**CodenNow** is a code-sharing platform with an integrated compiler.
+**CodeNow** is a code-sharing platform with an integrated compiler.

 This is a side project created by [Krish Soni](https://krishsoni.co).